neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.close
+.. method:: PWManager.close(index)

-    Syntax:
-        ``p.close(index)``

-    Description:
     Closes the index'th window.
 This will destroy the window and decrement the reference count of the associated hoc object (if any).

     Example: